 In 1935 plans were approved by parliament to add memorials to these fountains, and also these sea-creature sculptures by McMillan and Wheeler.
 The bronze statues were completed in 1939, but due to the war all work on Trafalgar Square was suspended at that time.

 Work on this did not resume until after the war in 1947.
-The finished memorials and the fountains were unveiled in October of 1948.
+The finished memorials and the fountains were officially unveiled in October 1948 by King George VI.

 References: